JackDca/Mailpilewiki/Accounts.md

 The data associated with these items are not currently stored on the VCard itself, but are linked using the named attributes.
 Other profile-specific VCard attributes are:

 * Human-readable message signature (x-mailpile-profile-signature)
+* Domains this account sends mail to (x-mailpile-profile-scope)
-* Outgoing encryption and signing policy (x-mailpile-crypto-policy)
+* Outgoing encryption and signing policy (x-mailpile-crypto-policy)+
-* Outgoing encrypted mail format (x-mailpile-crypto-format)
+* Outgoing encrypted mail format (x-mailpile-crypto-format)+
-* PGP key fingerprint (key)
+* PGP key fingerprint (key)+

+(+ The last three may be used by individual contacts as well, to specify per-recipient customizations)

 ## Incoming mail, Tags and Accounts